Medical Lab Technology / Phlebotomy Program

 Phone: 703.822.6648, Medical Education Campus, Room 239

-About the Medical Lab Technology / Phlebotomy Program
+About the Medical Laboratory Technology (MLT) and Phlebotomy (PBT) Programs

-Medical Laboratory Technicians (MLT’s) perform essential laboratory testing that is critical to the detection, diagnosis and treatment of disease.
+Medical Laboratory Technicians (MLTs) perform essential laboratory testing that is critical to the detection, diagnosis and treatment of disease.
 In fact, modern medicine could not be practiced without the tests performed by these laboratory professionals.
 Did you know that laboratory tests make up 70% of the verifiable reportable data in a patients’ medical record?
 MLT’s perform tests on blood and body fluids in the areas of hematology, chemistry, blood banking, microbiology, serology and urinalysis using microscopes, chemicals, computers and sophisticated automated equipment.
 In a medical laboratory, a team of highly skilled pathologists, technologists, technicians and phlebotomists works together to determine the presence, extent or absence of disease and help evaluate effectiveness of treatment.
-(NAACLS).
+The Medical Laboratory Technology AAS degree program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).

-LabScienceCareers.com is an online resource for those interested in learning more about career opportunities in clinical laboratory science.
-It is part of the "Labs Are Vital" initiative and is funded by Abbott.
+ASCP Career Center is an online resource for those interested in learning more about career opportunities in clinical laboratory science.

 Career Video Clips